cjtu/spirl/content/02_git/03/03_more-practice.md

 ## Contributing to SpIRL

-You can also contribute a pull request to SpIRL, which is also an open-source repository on GitHub ([link](https://github.com/cjtu/spirl)).
+Since the SpIRL text that you are reading is also an open-source repository on GitHub, you can make contributions to it!
+The repository is located [here](https://github.com/cjtu/spirl).
 Feel free to fix typos and grammar, suggest new content on the [issue board](https://github.com/cjtu/spirl/issues), or work on an existing issue, to help make this resource even more useful!